apike/allenpike.com/_posts/2025-06-30-coding-agents.md

 Obviously, simply spending $1000 does not guarantee you a positive return!
 Here are some practices that we’ve found get more value out of large thinking models like o3 and Claude Opus:

 - **Shift errors earlier**: The faster you can detect a coding error, the cheaper it is to fix.
 This is doubly true for LLMs.
-Shifting errors from runtime -> test-time -> build-time makes everybody more productive.
+Shifting errors from runtime → test-time → build-time makes everybody more productive.
 Even better, fix issues deterministically with a linter or formatter.
 Let your expensive LLMs and humans focus on the squishy parts.
 - **Use boring technology**: LLMs do much better with well-documented and well-understood dependencies than obscure, novel, or magical ones.
 Now is not the time to let Steve load in a Haskell-to-WebAssembly pipeline.
 - **Refine your Cursor rules**: Whether they’re literal [.cursor/rules](https://docs.cursor.com/context/rules) or your IDE’s equivalent, collect and iterate useful prompts and docs for LLMs in your repo.
 This compounds across a team: if Jenn uses a Cursor rule to tamp down the LLM from idiotically coding a “fallback” path around code that never worked in the first place, I get that same benefit next time I pull.
 - **Improve your dev scripts**: If checking your CI for error logs is convoluted, add an `npm run get:ci-errors` script.
 If your console logs are a noisy firehose, change it so you can launch with `DEBUG=myapp:namespace` to surface only the relevant logs.
 - **Invest in readable code**: Your ratio of reading code to writing code has now gone way up.
-Pursue small files, clear type hints, and clear naming conventions.
+Pursue small files, clean type hints, and clear naming conventions.
 - **Have empathy for the model**: It can only do so much before it [collapses into incompetence](https://machinelearning.apple.com/research/illusion-of-thinking).
 Observe what the model is struggling with, and improve its environment to make both of your jobs easier.
 How you [manage the model’s context and attention](https://blog.nilenso.com/blog/2025/05/29/ai-assisted-coding/) makes a big difference.

 If you have a big codebase that isn’t Python or TypeScript, you might still be skeptical that you can get $1000/mo of value from these tools.
 Well, you’re in luck: working with large agentic models is much more affordable than it was way back 4 weeks ago when we did our experiment.